uditaagarwal31/file-server-program/README.md

 # run the program

-SERVER PROGRAM \n
+To build the Server program, in a terminal window, run `make`.
+Then, run `./build/bin/release/server --hostname 127.0.0.1:8080`.
-In a terminal window, run to `make`
+To build the Client program, in another terminal window, run `make`.
+Then, to send a file, run `./build/bin/release/client --hostname 127.0.0.1:8080 --send files/document.txt`.
+To receive a file, run `./build/bin/release/client --hostname 127.0.0.1:8080 --request document.txt`.